Restrictive Lung Disease

 Treating Restrictive Lung Disease

-Stem cells are the body’s natural healing mechanism.
-When you get a cut on your finger or suffer from a debilitating lung condition, stem cells travel throughout the body to target the damaged tissue and promote healing.
+Cells are the body’s natural healing mechanism.
+When you get a cut on your finger or suffer from a debilitating lung condition, cells travel throughout the body to target the damaged tissue and promote healing.
 For a simple cut, that means a couple days of scabbing and maybe a little bleeding, but eventually your skin looks like new again.
 Unfortunately, the same is not the case for chronic progressive disease.
-Stem cells don’t work as quickly to start the healing process of the tissue as the disease does in destroying it.
-Stem cell therapy involves transferring stem cells from one part of the body to another, focusing the healing ability of the cells in a much more rapid and concentrated manner.
+Cells don’t work as quickly to start the healing process of the tissue as the disease does in destroying it.
+Cellular therapy involves transferring cells from one part of the body to another, focusing the healing ability of the cells in a much more rapid and concentrated manner.

 Lung disease doesn’t have to restrict your quality of life.
-If you or a loved one is interested in stem cell therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065 today.